gvwilson/thirdbit/src/fiction/iffy/index.md

 "Her name wasn't Ang Kwan,"
 she said quietly.
 "It was Suhailah Yuen.
-And while the rest of us were working on *their* project, she somehow found a way to work on one of her own.
+And while my father and his team were working on *their* project, she was working on one of her own.
-She and Johnson were the only people from the team who survived.
-Your First was a tweaked clone of her, and I think she's the reason the machines woke up."
+She and Johnson were the only people from the team who survived, and your First was a tweaked clone of her.
+I think she found a way to make my father's plan work.
+I think she managed to talk to the machines, and I think you can do the same."

 Iffy burst out laughing.
 Doctor Johel blinked.